8 First Date Tips According to an Expert

 Location can make or break your first date.
 Unless you have a particular activity in mind, Chantelle recommends choosing somewhere that is relaxed and not too niche.

 “An extravagant dinner date to kick things off can be a little intense for some, but a walk by the beach or a casual meal at the pub can ensure you’re able to get to know the person and a casual setting.
-Think of a location that can fuel connection, intimacy and drive conversation and always remember to choose locations that make you feel safe and comfortable,” she said.
+Think of a location that can fuel connection, and intimacy and drive conversation and always remember to choose locations that make you feel safe and comfortable,” she said.

 Other places to try include a bar or a coffee shop, as they can have a nice vibe and are the perfect places to have long, uninterrupted conversations.
 It’s best to avoid fancy restaurants and super-romantic locations on your first date, as it can make it feel high-pressure or like you’re already on your 67th date!
-A bar of a coffee shop also makes it easy to leave after one drink if you’re not feeling it.
+A bar or a coffee shop also makes it easy to leave after one drink if you’re not feeling it.
 Or, if you’re hitting it off, you have the option to stay for a few more drinks.

 2. Get Your Mind Right